 As I indicated in the beginning of this blog, the biggest limitation for me is not getting to spend enough time in a location, or the destination is just too far from the river to visit.
 We have often overcome this visit by returning on our own to further explore an area, either as a separate trip or a pre/post cruise.

 My Final Thoughts

-We are travel and river cruise experts.
+We are travel experts, ocean and river cruise experts, and Europe destination experts.
+We have first-hand-knowledge of almost anywhere you want to visit in Europe.
 We know our products and the vendors who sell them to you.
 We have designed special tours for dozens of clients, led several and will continue to find just the right vacation that will exceed your expectations.

 Whatever your Dream Destinations are, we are here to help you get the best possible vacation based on what is important to you!
 We will provide you high quality, expertly planned travel.
 Please give me a call 713-397-0188 (Hank) or email me at email@example.com.
 We want to help you: Savor life…make memories…Visit Dream Destinations!
 Your journey begins here!